madanh/smmr_code/README.md

-# smmr_code
+# Reference-free error estimation for multiple multiple measurement methods
-Code and data used in the article ["Reference-free error estimation for multiple measurement methods"](https://doi.org/10.1177/0962280217754231)
+Code and data used in the article **"Reference-free error estimation for multiple measurement methods"** ([doi/10.1177/0962280217754231](http://journals.sagepub.com/doi/10.1177/0962280217754231)).

 Documentation pending.
 If you want to speed things up, please ping me by raising an issue.